-During the Financial Year, the Group did not recognize any equity-settled share-based payment expense (2021: RM845,000).
-For the year ended 30 June 2021, the fair value of options granted amounting to approximately RM443,000 and RM402,000 were attributable to a director of subsidiaries of the Company and an employee, respectively.
+During the Financial Year, the Group did not recognise any equity-settled share-based payment expense (2022: Nil).
 The estimate of the fair value of the Share Options granted was measured based on Binomial model.
 The variables and assumptions used in computing the fair value of the Share Options are based on the valuer's best estimate.
 Changes in variables and assumptions may result in changes in fair value of the Share Options.